EricGoldsteinNz/ESP-RFID-Tool/README.md

 4. Install the esp8266 board libraries (Better Instructions to come)

-5. Install the arduinoJSON and ESP8266FTP libraries (Better Instructions to come)
+5. Install the arduinoJSON (Tested up to 6.12.0) and ESP8266FTP libraries (Better Instructions to come)

 6. Install the ESP8266FS tool for arduino (Better Instructions to come)

-##Original ESP-RFID-Tool
+# Original ESP-RFID-Tool

 By Corey Harding